inotom/switcher/README.md

 ```

-Overwrite `changeHeight: true` option for each elemetns, by `data-switcher-change-height="true"` data attribute.
+Overwrite `changeHeight` option for each elemetns, by `data-switcher-change-height` data attribute.

 ```html
 <div>